lbryio/lbry.com/content/news/258-dev-feb20.md

 **--validate_file** -  validate that the video container and encodings match common web browser support or that optimization succeeds if specified.
 **--optimize_file** -  transcode the video & audio if necessary to ensure common web browser support.

-The first will simply tell you whether or not the file is within spec for typical streaming scenarios at LBRY (i.e. it will check the bitrate, that it’s web optimized - faststart, and the correct encoding) and won’t actually transcode.
-The 2nd flag is the one that does the transcoding to proper spec (h264/AAC, faststart, streamable bitrate).
+The first will simply tell you whether or not the file is within spec for typical streaming scenarios at LBRY (i.e. it will check the bitrate, that it’s web optimized - faststart, and has the correct encoding) and won’t actually transcode.
+The 2nd flag is the one that does the transcoding to the most compatible spec (h264/AAC, faststart, streamable bitrate).
 A new file is created along side the original in the same folder, which is then used to upload to LBRY.
 Currently this file must be manually deleted.

 ![validate](https://spee.ch/0/sdk-validate.png)

 ### Claim search indexes added

 We recently revamped our [wallet server indexes](https://github.com/lbryio/lbry-sdk/pull/2811) to include additional sorting and filtering options so that the Desktop app can give users advanced discovery options.
 This includes duration, claim type, stream type, fee amount, and channels.
 We also cleaned up some old indexes for trending global that were not being used.
-Currently there is a limitation with SQLite where only 1 index can be used at a time and we hope we can take more advantage of multiple indexes when moving to a POSTGRES database.
+Currently there is a limitation with SQLite where only one index can be used at a time and we hope we can take more advantage of multiple indexes when we move to a POSTGRES database.

 ### Faster sync and performance improvements
 The SDK team has also been working closely with the blockchain team on sharing/consuming data directly without having to sync.
 Part of this work will also allow us to make the client/server work directly together without having to make additional calls to sync address data, transaction history, and to make claim search/resolve calls.
 This is going to speed things up considerably for the lbry.tv use case.